5 Tips for Travelling to Ipiales, Colombia

-We also ate at a fried chicken place at the main square and it was only 10,000 COP for a huge meal.
+We also ate at a fried chicken place at the main square and it was only 10,000 COP for a HUGE meal.
 While it was just fried chicken with salad and potatoes, it was really good and fresh!

-And there you have it, 5 tips for travelling to Ipiales!
+And there you have it, 5 tips for traveling to Ipiales!
 Don’t make Ipiales a place you just drive through, actually visit Ipiales, spend a night explore – and definitely don’t miss visiting the Las Lajas Cathedral!